 The Challenges Limited by Paper and Manual Processes

-“There is a lot of paperwork involved in our processes because we are dealing with volatile chemicals,” recalls Travis Ellis, IT Manager for Skyhawk Chemicals.
-“Skyhawk is a lot like a middleman-we help manufacturers assemble the documentation and certifications required to get the chemicals to the companies that need them.
+“There is a lot of paperwork involved in our processes because we are dealing with volatile chemicals,“ recalls Travis Ellis, IT Manager for Skyhawk Chemicals.
+“Skyhawk is a lot like a middleman.
+We help manufacturers assemble the documentation and certifications required to get the chemicals to the companies that need them.
 It would be impossible for a manufacturer to manage all of the paperwork on their own.
-But on our end, the paper was really starting to slow even us down.”
+But on our end, the paper was starting to slow even us down.“

-On a typical day, orders are received first by a customer service representative (CSR) at the front desk and then routed to all of the employees who will work on a deal.
+On a typical day, orders are received first by a customer service representative (CSR) at the front desk and then routed to all employees who will work on a deal.
 Since a single order was on average 50-60 pages, the order was most often printed, marked up, scanned, and then routed via email to the next person in the process.
 In the end, the entire document was usually reprinted once more, sent to accounting for payment and billing, and filed away.

 “We were incredibly inefficient.
 We had rooms, in fact, storage units, full of documents.
 It was a huge risk – one flood, one fire could have destroyed it all,“ says Ellis.

 Skyhawk knew there had to be an affordable way to manage their paper and consulted their longtime technology partner, Function4, for help.